The Complete Guide to Seasonality: We Analyzed $2 Billion and Millions of Subscriptions

 Technology Is Changing Everything

-AI systems automatically detect and adapt to seasonal patterns.
+These days, AI systems can automatically detect and adapt to seasonal patterns.

-- For example, if customers churn more suddenly, you can intelligently offer pauses, discounts, and plan changes.
+- Imagine this - if customers churn more suddenly, you can now intelligently offer pauses, discounts, and plan changes.

-- You can track sentiment analysis too, and adjust discounts depending on what season are you in.
+- Imagine this - You can track sentiment analysis, and adjust offers depending on what season are you in.

 July's 47% churn spike compared to May costs real revenue.
 December to February spikes and November's healthy retention show clear patterns.